 The social pressure and expectations of an elder can be stressful and exhausting.
-While some may love the hustle and bustle of shopping and visiting different friends and family, many seniors are not able visit with their loved ones who may have moved to another town or state.
+While some may love the hustle and bustle of shopping and visiting different friends and family, many seniors are not able to visit with their loved ones who may have moved to another town or state.
 A senior on a budget may also stress about their financial situation.
 And others may also suffer from seasonal affective disorder, or SAD.

 When visiting or speaking with your loved ones as holidays approach, look for signs and symptoms of Holiday Blues.
 Signs and symptoms may include: